Help deliver lifesaving supplies and hope to children and families.

 This latest tragedy is coming at a time when many Syrian children are facing another threat—freezing temperatures.
 Children are dying from the cold.

 The killing and maiming of children, toddlers and babies in any situation—even during a war—is never acceptable.
 UNICEF strongly condemns attacks on schools, kindergartens and safe spaces for children.

 We are in Syria and surrounding areas providing warm winter clothing and shelter to children and their families.
 We will continue to do whatever it takes to help children learn and grow in safe spaces.

 We need your help to reach every Syrian child who needs help.
 Send urgently needed supplies and support to Syria right now by making a donation.

 Your donation will help UNICEF reach more children with access to education, health care, safe water, food and more.
 Here are just a few examples of how you can make an impact:

-- Your gift of $131 can stock a malnutrition treatment centre with Plumpy’Nut®, therapeutic biscuits and micronutrient powder to reach 164 children
+- Your gift of $131 can restock a malnutrition treatment centre with food, therapeutic milk and oral rehydration salts to reach 368 children

 How urgent is the humanitarian situation in Syria?